 Internal sources of finance refer to funds generated within a company to meet its financial needs without resorting to external borrowing.

+These sources are derived from the company’s operations and activities.
 Two primary internal sources of finance are retained earnings and depreciation provisions.

-Retained Earnings:
+Retained Earnings

 Profits that have remained in a firm and yet not allocated in the form of dividends to owners are known as retained earnings.
 As such, such profits are plowed back into the business sector.
 Such income-based financing enables firms to undertake different exercises, for instance, research and innovation or growth, as well as debt repayment.

-Depreciation Provisions:
+Depreciation Provisions

 Depreciation is a non-cash expense that reflects the wear and tear on assets over time.
 While it reduces the reported profit, it also creates an internal source of funds.
 By setting aside a portion of profits as a depreciation provision, companies can accumulate funds for replacing or upgrading assets when needed.